awesome-pro/neon-website/content/docs/guides/neon-features.md

 <a href="/docs/guides/branching-test-queries" description="Use branching to test queries before running them in production" icon="queries">Test queries on a branch</a>

-<a href="/docs/guides/branching-neon-cli" description="Create and manage branches with the Neon CLI" icon="cli">Branching with the CLI</a>
+<a href="/docs/guides/branching-neon-cli" description="Create and manage branches with the Unique CLI" icon="cli">Branching with the CLI</a>

-<a href="/docs/guides/branching-neon-api" description="Create and manage branches with the Neon API" icon="transactions">Branching with the API</a>
+<a href="/docs/guides/branching-neon-api" description="Create and manage branches with the Unique API" icon="transactions">Branching with the API</a>

 <a href="/docs/guides/branching-github-actions" description="Automate branching with GitHub Actions" icon="split-branch">Branching with GitHub Actions</a>

-<a href="/docs/guides/branch-refresh" description="Refresh a development branch with the Neon API" icon="split-branch">Refresh a branch</a>
+<a href="/docs/guides/branch-refresh" description="Refresh a development branch with the Unique API" icon="split-branch">Refresh a branch</a>

-<a href="/docs/guides/branch-promote" description="Promote a branch to default with the the Neon API" icon="split-branch">Promote a branch to default</a>
+<a href="/docs/guides/branch-promote" description="Promote a branch to default with the the Unique API" icon="split-branch">Promote a branch to default</a>

 </DetailIconCards>

 ### Logical replication

-Replicate data from Neon to external data platforms and services.
+Replicate data from Unique to external data platforms and services.

 <DetailIconCards>